 In this post, we’ll take a look at five popular CSS frameworks and discuss how to get the most out of them.

 CSS frameworks are pre-built style sheets tailored for web developers and designers.
-They make it easy for you to get great-looking designs up and running quickly, without having to start from scratch, as you can quickly get a detailed view of various style sheets that are prepped and ready to use.
+They make it easy for you to get great-looking designs up and running quickly without having to start from scratch, as you can quickly get a detailed view of various style sheets that are prepped and ready to use.

 Since CSS frameworks are code libraries that abstract standard web designs use and simplify the process, they save time and effort when creating your website.
 With one stylesheet to edit, you have all the essential elements set up so that it’s easy for designers or developers — even without much coding experience — to jump right in.

-By using a grid of pre-built and themed components, your developers have the luxury of using something that’s already been prepared for them.
+By using a grid of pre-built and themed components, your developers have the luxury of using something that’s already prepared for them.
 Besides, the frameworks are user-friendly and come with a drag-and-drop feel.

 Bootstrap is hands down the most popular CSS framework for developing responsive and mobile-first websites.
 It contains HTML, CSS, and JS-based scripts for various web design functionality — and provides a collection of syntax for template designs.